Pika20020222/Pika20020222/README.md

 # Some Notes
-I hear and I forget
+> I hear and I forget.
-I see and I remember
+> I see and I remember.
-I do and I understand
+> I do and I understand.

 ## Coding Experiences
 ### Programming Languages